 The less time you feed your baby with a spoon, the better.
 You want to avoid being in the position of pushing a spoon into your kid’s mouth, and all the control and power issues around food that arise from this.
 How?
 Don't start solids until six months, as recommended by most pediatricians to avoid allergies.
 By this age, most babies love grabbing very soft food like cooked peas, carrots and chunks of sweet potato.
 In the beginning you may need to feed your baby spoonfuls of cereal, but as soon as she starts grabbing the spoon, it’s better to let her feed herself.
 It’s messy, but not as messy as an eating disorder at the age of fifteen.

-5. If you're working, make sure you don't lose your connection to your baby.
+5. If you're working, make sure you stay connected to your baby.

 Human babies don't thrive unless they feel connected to mom and dad.
 Their very brain development depends on it.
-That connection isn't something you can do in your spare time.
-If you must work, keep your hours and commute as short as possible.
 Be there while your baby is awake as much as you can.
+Keep your hours and commute as short as possible.
 And just say No to anything else that vies for your time.

 6. If you're home with your baby, make sure you don't get isolated.

 Humans thrive in groups.
 Your baby needs you, but that doesn't mean she won't enjoy getting out and interacting in the world.
 Join a playgroup, take baby along when you meet your old friend for lunch.
 And be sure you get some time to yourself.

 7. Be present with your baby, and respond to the needs your baby expresses.